 The Mazamas does not condone or tolerate harassment in connection with any of its programs or activities.
 The Mazamas is committed to maintaining an environment of respect for its members and everyone who participate in our activities, free of harassment of any kind including harassment based on sex, race, national origin, religion, age, disability, sexual orientation, or other factors, which do not affect the safety of the participants in Mazamas activities.

 This policy applies to actions by any member or participant toward another, including in the capacity of a leader, instructor, volunteer, employee, or officer.
-Anyone who believes he or she has experienced harassment should report the conduct to the Mazama staff (use reporting form link).
+Anyone who believes he or she has experienced harassment should report the conduct using the form link below.

 Persons who violate this policy may be denied the opportunity to participate in Mazama activities and/or may have their membership status restricted or terminated.

-- If you are accepted on an activity (refers to a climb, hike, activity, backpack, snowshoe) and then make the decision to cancel, there is NO REFUND.
+- If you are accepted on an activity (refers only to a climb, hike, backpack, snowshoe) and then make the decision to cancel less than 10 days from activity start, there is no refund.

 - If are accepted on an activity that is changed to a different objective you have the option for a refund if you choose to not participate in the new objective.
 (Examples include: Applying for a Mt.
 Hood climb that is changed to a Mt.
 Jefferson climb.
 Applying for a Yocum Ridge hike that is changed to a Elk-Kings Hike.)